-As the population is rather Catholic, most Ladin traditions are connected with Christian feast days.
+As the population is very Catholic, most Ladin traditions are connected with Christian feast days.
 However, several customs fell into obscurity and are not practised any more, but many customs have survived and are still celebrated today and performed in the original way:

-On January 6, young women in Alta Badia use to dress up as "Poscignara”, which is a beasty, old and wrinkled woman.
-These girls trek from house to house in order to cast out the evil spirits of the past year.
+on January 6 (Epiphany), girls use to dress up as "Poscignara", a beasty, old and wrinkled woman, and trek from house to house in order to cast out the evil spirits of the past year.
 On their backs they carry a huge basket for picking up naughty children.

-on Palm Sunday, the last Sunday before Easter, children take their huge branches of willow catkins to church, where these branches are blessed by the priest.
-Afterwards they are fixed at the garden fence.
-This protects you from evil.
+on Palm Sunday, the last Sunday before Easter, children take their huge branches of willow catkins to church, where they are blessed by the priest.
+Afterwards the branches are fixed at the garden fence in order to protect from evil.

-One of the most beautiful feast days of the year is “Festa de Santa Maria dal Ciüf”, which means Blessed Mary with flower.
-This is the day when famers bring a basket filled with herbs, flour, salt and flowers to church, where the priest blesses this basket, which is kept at home and burned in case of thunder-storms.
+one of the most beautiful feast days of the year is the "Festa de Santa Maria dal Ciüf", when the Blessed Mary with Flower is celebrated.
+This is the day when farmers bring a basket filled with medicinal herbs, flour, salt and flowers to church.
+The priest blesses this basket, which is kept at home and its contents are burned in case of severe thunder storms.

-“Stealing the bride" is a custom, which is not only performed in Alta Badia.
-Friends of the bridal couple "kidnap" the bride during the wedding celebration and take her to a nice rastaurant where they celebrate and dance.
-When the bridegroom realizes that his wive has been "stolen", he sends the bridesman to bring her back.
-In the meantime the bridegroom stays with the other guests and waits.
-The bridesman has to pay the drinks of those who "kidnapped" the bride and bring her back to her husband.
+"stealing the bride" is a custom, which is not only performed in the Alta Badia - friends of the bridal couple "kidnap" the bride during the wedding celebration and take her to different bars where they drink, celebrate and dance.
+When the bridegroom realizes that his wife has been "stolen", he sends the bridesman to bring her back.
+In the meantime, the bridegroom stays with the other guests and waits.
+The bridesman has to pay the drinks of those who "kidnapped" the bride and to bring her back to her husband.
+Afterwards the celebrations continue.

 Typical for the Dolomite valley are also the traditional costumes, which are worn on special occasions such as processions and weddings.